Methodology

 Not static.
 Grades, severity, and VaR update as new events are recorded.
 The framework improves with every assessment.

-See the methodology in action
+See it in action